pchinjr/devil-you-nosql/README.md

 * **DynamoDB-based Soul Tracker** using single-table design with predictable performance
 * **Aurora DSQL-based Soul Tracker** using IAM authentication and flexible SQL queries

-This repo includes **philosophy demonstrations**, performance benchmarking, data seeding, validation, and analytics to showcase the fundamental trade-offs between NoSQL and SQL approaches.
+This repo includes **philosophy demonstrations**, performance benchmarking, data seeding, and validation to showcase the fundamental trade-offs between NoSQL and SQL approaches.

 ---

-## 🎭 Design Philosophy Demonstrations
+## 🎭 Design Philosophy

 ### The Core Concept
 This demo illustrates the fundamental difference between: